 Of course, the dimmer switch isn’t the only Hue accessory.
 The tap switch and motion sensor will also work with it.
 In other words, you could link the Hue motion sensor up with the smart plug to turn appliances on/off as you walk past!
 This is a good way of making your existing floor lamps feel like smart lighting.

-In other words, if you don’t already have a Hue system, you would need to shell out on the following just to get a smart plug with a physical remote:
+Using this configuration, you can then also pair the dimmer switch with the Hue Bridge (within the Hue app) and control the smart plug that way.
+However if you don’t already have a Hue Bridge, this solution isn’t ideal because you would need to shell out on the following just to get a smart plug with a physical remote:

 Whilst you can often get the Hue Bridge (also called the Hue Hub) for cheaper as part of a bundle deal, spending close to a total of $100 for a single smart plug probably won’t be practical!